 Harness the power of social media.

 Because some challenge campaigns are done on the participants’ own time, you’re going to need to put more effort into connecting with them online and ensuring that their efforts are being noticed.
 Establish a hashtag for your campaign and make sure you have plenty of branded collateral (logos, images, etc.) that they can use – putting together a campaign kit is super useful here.
 Throughout the duration of the challenge, keep track of what content your supporters are posting, then amplify it on your own channels.
-It’s also smart to put together a website to track the campaign’s donations – FirstGiving can help you with that!
+It’s also smart to put together a website to track the campaign’s donations – our peer-to-peer fundraising solution can help you with that!

 A challenge campaign might just be an opportunity to break you out of a P2P event rut and bring renewed enthusiasm and engagement with your supporters.
 By giving them a unique type of fundraiser with flexible options – plus something that appeals to the connected, competitive social nature of millennials – you could find a P2P concept that hits all the right buttons.